LispCookbook/cl-cookbook/editor-support.md

 protocol to commmunicate with SBCL, providing IDE capabilities for Common Lisp.

+It has a very good [user guide](https://github.com/Enerccio/SLT/wiki/User-Guide).

 At the time of writing, for its version 0.2.1, it supports:

 - REPL
+- symbol completion
-- send expressions to the REPL (see the right click menu)
+- send expressions to the REPL
 - interactive debugging
 - documentation
 - find symbol by name
-- symbol completion
+- references
+- global class/symbol search
+- SDK support, automatic download for Windows users
 - inspector (read-only)

 <img src="assets/jetbrains-slt.png" style="width: 800px" alt="SLT, a good Common Lisp plugin for JetBrains IDEs."/>